softprops/porteurbars/README.md

 # porteurbars [![Build Status](https://travis-ci.org/softprops/porteurbars.svg?branch=master)](https://travis-ci.org/softprops/porteurbars)

+> less assembly required

 > portable github hosted project templates

-> less assembly required

-Porteurbars is a fast and simple command line interface for sharing templatized your development workflows.
-Stop repeating yourself.
-Templatize away your boilerplate and share your templates on github.
-Focus on your idea, not your idea's setup.
+Porteurbars is a command line tool for sharing and applying reusable project templates that remove tedious boilerplate.

+This allows you to spend less time in the bikeshed and more time on the road, the part that matters.

-## goals
+## Goals

 * no runtime dependencies
 * use existing and familiar tools: handlebars, github